| |

 “NBA lottery pick”, but instead with a person headed to an overseas

 mission trip.
+We do

 not expect an “endorsement deal” but rather we expect to endorse and lift